-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belmont is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Belmont is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Belmont who work in management occupations (12.75%), office and administrative support (10.94%), and sales jobs (9.21%).
+Belmont is a decidedly white-collar city, with fully 85.96% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Belmont is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Belmont who work in management occupations (16.00%), office and administrative support (10.53%), and sales jobs (10.01%).

 Also of interest is that Belmont has more people living here who work in computers and math than 95% of the places in the US.

 The citizens of Belmont are among the most well-educated in the nation: 43.36% of adults in Belmont have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.